Tanushri-Bhoyar/budget_tracker/README.md

 # Budget Tracker

-A personal budget tracker built with Python and tkinter
+A personal budget tracker built with Python and tkinter.

 ## Features
 - Add income and expenses